 8. City Lights Booksellers & Publishers

-There was no bookstore more influential than City Lights Booksellers & Publishers during the Beat Generation.
+No bookstore was more influential than City Lights Booksellers & Publishers during the Beat Generation.

 Founded in 1953 by poet Lawrence Ferlinghetti and Peter D. Martin, City Lights is one of the few truly great independent bookstores in the United States, a place where booklovers from across the country and around the world come to browse, read, and just soak in the ambiance of alternative culture’s only “Literary Landmark.”